1jour1vin

 " Favorite "

-Oenophile is a non-dosage cuvée created in 1985 for “lovers of mineral-driven, highly refined Blanc de Blancs Champagnes.”
-It is best enjoyed on its own, for an intense, unadulterated sensory experience with a chalky, mineral finish, or to enhance a platter of seafood.
+Oenophile is a non-dosage cuvée, created in 1985 for “lovers of mineral-driven, highly refined Blanc de Blancs Champagnes.”
+It is best enjoyed on its own, for a pure, intense sensory experience with a chalky, mineral finish, or to enhance a seafood platter.
 Authentic and mineral-driven!

-Buy Pierre Gimonnet et Fils champagnes at the best prices in our private sale!
+Buy Pierre Gimonnet et Fils Champagnes at the best price in a private sale!

 Rated site